bonedaddy/Decentralized-Mobile-Justice/README.md

+# This project has changed repositories, to be hosted on Bitbucket so always go there for your information.
+Periodically I'll sync up this repo with the one from Bitbucket https://bitbucket.org/dankmatter/decentralized-mobile-justice/overview

 # Decentralized Mobile Justice

 This project is still in development (including the readme file) so only very basic security checks.
 A proffesional contract auditor will be seeked out at the appropriate time